 Long answer short, yes you should.
-Your cat is made of blood and flesh.
+Your cat is made of flesh and blood.
 Any being that has these two things needs to see natural light and fresh air and nothing provides that better than a walk.

-Should you take them on a harness?
+Should you take him on a harness?
 Heck yes!
 There is no way you can manage your cat in the outdoors without a harness.

 Now that you know that your cat needs to go out for walks on a harness, don’t just throw a harness on them and head out, you will hate your cat and yourself.
 Read on to learn tips and tricks on how to successfully take your cat for a walk on a harness.